AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

 ---

+# 🩺 Digital Health Clinical Analytics Platform
+### AI-Driven Risk Analysis & Decision Support for Heart Failure Patients

+This project delivers an end-to-end clinical analytics and machine-learning system for heart failure risk prediction.
+It includes a **data processing engine**, **exploratory analysis toolkit**, **risk stratification models**, and a fully interactive **Streamlit dashboard** for clinicians.

+---

+## ⭐ Technical Leadership Summary
+This project demonstrates full-stack data science and technical leadership:

+- **Designed** the end-to-end architecture for clinical risk analytics
+- **Built** a modular Python analytics engine (data cleaning, statistical analysis, ML modeling)
+- **Developed** an interactive Streamlit app for real-time clinical decision support
+- **Implemented** explainable ML (feature importance, clinical risk markers)
+- **Delivered** a product-level interface clinicians can use to explore medical risks
+- **Integrated** prediction scoring for single-patient mortality risk

+This aligns with Global Talent Visa criteria for **innovation**, **technical expertise**, and **product impact**.

+---

+# 📘 1.
+Project Overview

+Heart failure remains a major cause of hospitalization and mortality.
+Clinicians often lack simple, visual, and data-driven tools to understand:

+- Which patients are at highest risk
+- What clinical markers influence outcomes
+- How long patients survive after intervention
+- How risk factors interact (diabetes × hypertension × smoking)

+This project transforms raw clinical records into **actionable analytics** and **predictive insights**.

+---

+# 📂 2.
+Project Structure

+---

 ## 🩺 Digital Health Analytics Platform

 This project implements a clinically oriented **Digital Health Analytics system** designed to assist clinicians in analysing vital patient indicators, identifying risk patterns, and preventing fatal heart failure outcomes.
 The project incorporates **data ingestion**, **intelligent query modules**, and a **fully interactive user interface**.